 - 1. Follow the instructions in Chapter 3 on connecting external sound devices. - 2.
 If you previously installed another sound card, remove it and all associated files from your AUTOEXEC.BAT and CONFIG.SYS files.
 If you are using Windows 3.1x, you must also remove all associated files from the WIN.INI and SYSTEM.INI files.
 (For more information, please contact the sound driver manufacturer.) - 3.
-Start your computer system.
+Start your computer system. - 4.
+Insert the sound driver disk into your floppy drive.

-- 4. Insert the sound driver disk into your floppy drive. - 5.
-If you are using Windows 3.1x, go to the Program Manager File menu, click on Run and type A:\SETUP. - 6.
-If you are using Windows 95, refer to the Windows 95 user's manual for instructions on how to install sound drivers. - 7.
-If you are using Windows NT, refer to the Windows NT user's manual for instructions on how to install sound drivers. - 8.
-If you are using OS/2, refer to the README file on the OS/2 disk for instructions on how to install sound drivers. - 9.
+- 5. If you are using Windows 95, refer to the Windows 95 user's manual for instructions on how to install sound drivers. - 6.
+If you are using Windows NT, refer to the Windows NT user's manual for instructions on how to install sound drivers. - 7.
 Once the software is copied, the install program automatically updates the system files.